 This project will take you directly into the world of ancient South American societies and cultures.
 You’ll learn from experienced archaeologists, who will teach you everything you need to know about the subject.
-This is especially useful if you are studying history or anthropology, and want to add hands-on experience to your CV.
+This is especially useful if you are studying history or anthropology, and want to add hands-on experience to your resume.

 You don’t need any previous experience or qualifications to join.
 We have archaeologists and other staff on hand to guide and supervise you.
 You’ll also attend regular workshops and lectures, and visit museums.

 This project runs throughout the year, and you can join at any time from a minimum of two weeks.
 Please be aware that certain activities may not be available during different seasons.
 Most of our work at excavation sites takes place during the dry season from October to April.
 During the wet season from May to September, we focus on indoor research.

 Volunteering for Professionals

 This project is also perfect for qualified professionals.
 With your skills backing up our ongoing efforts, we can make an even bigger difference together.
 We'll match you to the placement where your skills are needed most.

 This means you can share your training and and knowledge with others.
 You can work hand-in-hand with our partner organisations and local communities to support sustainable development.